 Become a Community Partner

 As a primary liaison between the campus and surrounding communities, we strive to maintain contact and develop ongoing relationships with non-profit and public service agencies in our community.
-As a community partner, we will help raise campus awareness of your agency; promote your service needs and opportunities to the all faculty, staff, and students; and make connections with curricular and co-curricular service experiences.
+As a community partner, we will help raise campus awareness of your agency; promote your service needs and opportunities to faculty, staff, and students; and make connections with curricular and co-curricular service experiences.

-Employing Chapman Work-Study Students
+Employ Chapman Work-Study Students

 The Community Service Work-Study Program provides students the opportunity to participate in significant service experiences while earning a portion of their financial aid award.
 This federally-sponsored program allows non-profit/government agencies to employ Chapman students at a minimal charge.
 The goal of the program is to provide students with a meaningful service and learning experience while supporting and enhancing the work of non-profit/governmental organizations.
 For more information on connecting to this program, contact Nashaunda Williams in Human Resources.